 The City of Flagstaff operates a small network of radio-telemetered gauges that transmit rainfall and streamflow information in real-time (as it occurs).The primary function of these gauges is to monitor and document severe rainfall and flooding events and to make this information available to emergency responders.
-You can view this information by following the link below.

 These gauges are part of the much larger Arizona Statewide Flood Warning and Drought Monitoring network.
 Most of the Schultz Fire area (east side of the San Francisco Peaks) rainfall gauges were installed and are maintained by the Arizona Department of Water Resources and Coconino County.
 Data from these gauges is courtesy of these agencies.
 For more information about this network please visit their website at Arizona Flood Warning System.